 When it comes to minerals, however, wild salmon is rich in them, boasting healthy stores of potassium, magnesium, and iron.

 But the fat profile is where we get the big difference.
 When it comes to essential fatty acids (EFAs), the right balance between omega-3 and omega-6 fatty acids is vital to good health.
 We Americans are over-consuming omega-6 fats from corn, soy and factory farmed meat from animals who consume corn and soy.
-Consuming high levels of omega-6s and low levels of omega-3s can lead to inflammation which leads to disease (read more about this here).
+Consuming high levels of omega-6s and low levels of omega-3s has been linked to higher instances of disease (read more about this here).

 Farmed salmon has 3 times higher inflammatory omega-6 fatty acid content, which is probably due to the corn and soy fed to farmed fish.
 However, the nutritional profile is not the worst thing about farmed salmon.
 Even though the fat profile is better in wild salmon, there’s not an enormous difference between the two nutritionally, since farmed salmon still has high omega-3 content.
 However, the rest of the reasons listed below may make you swear off of farmed salmon for life.